Irregular triads in 3-uniform hypergraphs: General properties of -formulas

-It is easy to see that if a formula $\phi(x,y,z)$ has $\VC_2$-dimension $\ell$, then it has $\ell$-$\FOP_2$ (see e.g. Fact \ref{fact:vc2universal}).
+It is easy to see that if a formula $\phi(x,y,z)$ has $\VC_2$-dimension at least $\ell$, then it has $\ell$-$\FOP_2$ (see e.g. Fact \ref{fact:vc2universal}).
 Let $\calM$ be the Fra\"{i}ss\'{e} limit of all $3$-graphs.
-It is well known that $Th(\calM)$ is simple (this can be shown via a similar argument to Corollary 7.3.14 in \cite{Tent.2012}).
+It is well known that $Th(\calM)$ is simple (this can be shown via an argument similar to Corollary 7.3.14 in \cite{Tent.2012}).
 Since the edge relation in this theory has unbounded $\VC_2$-dimension, this shows that simple $\nRightarrow \text{NFOP}_2$.
-On the other hand, using the machinery of this paper (namely Theorem \ref{thm:FOP} and Section \ref{subsec:rbinary}), it is possible to show that any quantifier-free formula $\phi(x;y;z)$ in a binary language $\calL$ is $\NFOP_2$ in any $\calL$-structure.
+On the other hand, using the machinery of this paper (namely Theorem \ref{thm:FOP} and Section \ref{subsec:rbinary}), it is possible to show that any quantifier-free formula $\phi(x;y;z)$ in the graph language is $\NFOP_2$ in any graph.
 This implies, for example, that any quantifier-free formula in three variables in the Henson graph is $\NFOP_2$.
 Consequently, $\NFOP_2\nRightarrow$ simple.
-We also show in \cite{Terry.2021a} that if a formula has $\ell$-$\FOP_2$ then it has VC-dimension at least $\ell$.
+We also show in \cite[Lemma 5.11]{Terry.2021a} that if a formula has $\ell$-$\FOP_2$ then it has $\VC$-dimension at least $\ell$.

-In our next proposition, we give an equivalent formulation of $\ell$-$\FOP_2$, and also show that Definition \ref{def:foppartition} is closed under negations.
+It is well known that stable formulas are closed under boolean combinations.
+Our next results address the question of whether $\NFOP_2$-formulas are similarly closed under boolean combinations.
+In our next proposition, we give an equivalent formulation of $\ell$-$\FOP_2$, and also show that $\NFOP_2$ is closed under negations.